dbarzin/deming/docs/measures.md

 * of the verification model;

-* an indicator (green, orange, red)
+* an indicator (green, orange, red); and

-* an action plan to be applied if control of this security measure fails;
+* an action plan to be applied if control of this security measure fails.

-* responsible; And

-* the periodicity of the measurement (monthly, quarterly, daily, annual).

 When you click: